iurnah/ruihan.org/docs/courses/9chap-dynamic-prog/notes.md

 2. subproblem, suppose we have the LICS of the first `n - 1` elements. represented as `f[n-1]`.
-3. base case and boundary condition, when no char in the string: `f[0] = 1`. empty string has LICS length of 1.
+3. base case and boundary condition, when no char in the string: `f[0] = 1`.
+   An empty string has LICS length of 1.
 4. order of calculation, calculate small index first.

 !!!
 Note "Not a leetcode"
-    The problem is not a leetcode problem, the original problem ask for sequence that could be increase or decrease.
+    The problem is not a leetcode problem, the original problem ask for sequences that could be increase or decrease.

 !!!
 Warning "Using index in DP problems"
-    Avoid using both index `i - 1` and `i + 1` in a loop invariance, otherwise you'll have problem in keeping the loop invariance.
-Compare the followings.
+    Avoid using both index `i - 1` and `i + 1` in a loop invariance, otherwise you'll have problems in keeping the loop invariance.
+Compare the following.

 === "Incorrect"